victortosin02/census-analyzer/blog/blog.md

-Census Data Analytics Using GridDB, Docker, and Node.js Introduction
+# Census Data Analytics Using GridDB, Docker, and Node.js
+## Introduction
 In this project, we will concentrate on a census analytics system designed to ingest data from a source system, analyze it, generate insights from census data, and finally store the processed data in a target system.
 Census data, in this case, refers to the demographic information retrieved from a population at regular intervals, typically conducted by governments to gather information about the population's characteristics, such as age, gender, race, income, education level, household composition, and more.

 The census analytics system has proven efficient, allowing census officials to upload census data from household enumeration and generate insights after processing this data.
 To narrow down the deliverables, this project seeks to analyze and calculate the minimum and maximum income and family size for each occupation and store the results in a GridDB database, leveraging stacks of technologies such as Node.js, Docker, and GridDB.

-Methodology
+## Methodology
 The purpose of this project is to analyze sample data of households from an enumeration exercise, ingest the data, analyze it, and load the analyzed data into a database.
 To accomplish this, we will leverage Docker because it makes it easy to spin up all the required services.

-Technologies Used:
+## Technologies Used:
-The following stack of technologies was leveraged to efficiently analyze the census data:
+The following stack of technologies was leveraged to efficiently analyze the census data:##

-JavaScript for programming
+- JavaScript for programming
-JDBC for database connectivity
-GridDB for storing and managing data
+- GridDB for storing and managing data
-Docker for containerization and application portability Prerequisites
+- Docker for containerization and application portability

+## Prerequisites
 What You Need to Install:
-Node.js
+- Node.js
-Docker Desktop
+- Docker Desktop
-GridDB will be downloaded and installed in a Dockerfile in subsequent sections.
+- GridDB will be downloaded and installed in a Dockerfile in subsequent sections.

-How to Follow Along
-If you plan to code along while you read this article, you can grab the source code from the repository below:

-Methodology
-The purpose of this project is to analyze sample data of households from an enumeration exercise from a source system, analyze the ingested data and load analyzed data to a database.
-To accomplish this, we will be leveraging Docker because it makes it easy to spin up all the required services.

-Technologies Used:
-The following stack of technologies were leveraged on to efficiently analyze the census data: Java for programming

-Javasccript for programming
-JDBC for database connectivity
-GridDB for storing and managing data
-Docker For Containerization and Application Portability

-Prerequisites
-What you need to install:
-NodeJS
-Docker Desktop
-Griddb will be downloaded and installed in a Dockerfile in consquent sections.

-How to Follow Along
+## How to Follow Along
 If you plan to code along yourself while you read this article, you can grab the source code from the repo below:

 git clone https://github.com/victortosin02/census.git

-Step 1: Create a Server Folder
+### Step 1: Create a Server Folder
 We start by creating a server folder and initialize by running npm to generate a package.json file.
 You can name the folder anything you want but in my case I named it server:

 npm i

-Step 2: Install Required Packages npm i express morgan joi uuid csv-parser multer griddb-node-api cors.
+### Step 2: Install Required Packages
+npm i express morgan joi uuid csv-parser multer griddb-node-api cors.
 Additionally, as a nice to have, I installed nodemon to effect server restart when changes are registered during development.
 Below is the command tominstall nodemon: